 The investigator who obtains the consent will be a suitably qualified and experienced psychiatrist, delegated to do so by the Site PI.
 A copy of the signed ICF will be given to the participant.
-The original signed form will be retained in the Investigator Site File; a copy will be sent to the PAX-D Coordinating Centre and a copy placed in the participant's medical records.
+The original signed form will be retained in the Investigator Site File, and a copy placed in the participant's medical records.